Home/Learn/Event

 Explain like I'm 5: the simplest possible explanation, no finance knowledge needed

-Millions of central government employees are watching one number, and it does not exist yet.
-The 8th Pay Commission is deep in consultations, but the size of the eventual pay hike depends on a fitment factor still being fought over, with estimates running from about 1.83 to a union demand of 3.83, and the actual money unlikely to land before late 2027.
-The revision will apply from January 1, 2026, so whatever is decided comes with arrears attached.
+Millions of central government employees are watching one number, and nine months after the commission was constituted it still does not exist.
+The government told the Lok Sabha on August 10, 2026 that the 8th Pay Commission has not submitted any recommendations, and no fitment factor, minimum basic pay or hike percentage has been announced, with estimates running from about 1.83 to a union demand of 3.83 and the money unlikely to land before late 2027.
+The revision applies from January 1, 2026, so whatever is decided comes with arrears attached.

 That gap between the effective date and the payout is the crux of the story: the raise is coming, but slowly, and how big it is remains genuinely undecided.